-- IWRMnet aims to unite experts of various IWM knowledge domains from different regions reflecting particular water resources challenges and different socio-economic, environmental and climatic conditions.
+IWRMnet aims to unite experts of various IWRM knowledge domains from different regions reflecting particular water resources challenges and different socio-economic, environmental, and climatic conditions.
 It meets the following objectives:

-- Foster the exchange of students and lecturers
+- Fosters the exchange of students and lecturers

-- Offer joint supervision of student projects and master theses
+- Offers joint supervision of student projects and master’s theses

-- Organize joint events like summer schools and excursion
+- Organizes joint events like summer schools and excursions

 - Maintains local and regional case studies (Natural Labs)

 The CNRD network maintains a Shared Educational Resources Repository (SERR) which is accessible online to all members.
 Each partner develops specific content according to their specific competences.
 Educational material consists of slides, movies, exercises, case studies, and literature databaseson selected IWRM topics.

 Each member of the CNRD network supports local or regional case studies – typically river basins – which address prevalent societal challenges.
 Each of the so-called Natural Labs is linked to research and teaching activities.
 An online database makes public domain and other secondary data as well as newly acquired knowledge available to the research and development community represented by a multi-stakeholder platform.

 While each IWRM master’s course is unique in its thematic focus and is embedded in the water resources challenges of the particular region they all share certain key elements: